Friday, November 10, 2023

 Morning Has Broken - Maximus Vaccarino

 There is a point in the deepest part of night when all the nocturnal animals and insects that have been active all evening begin to quiet.
 What sounds like a very loud conversation, among many, slowly becomes one voice.
 The night owl has to finally finish what he has to say and then it is quiet.
 Still.
 Silent.
 The moment is brief but poignant.
 Beautiful even.
 It is the moment before morning breaks and the birds begin their songs of the day.
-It is that singular moment when night becomes morning, when a new dawn is about to break.
+It is the moment when night becomes morning.
 It is one moment.
 Then.
 Morning has broken.

 Sleeping with the windows open feels like a dream of late and yet it was one I lived this week.
 Experiencing how the night moves through a different lens was unexpected but provided a perspective difficult to reach lately.